Snap Values

 Our digital well-being research yielded other interesting findings.
 Below are some highlights.
 The full report can be viewed here.

-• 78% of Gen Z teens and young adults said they experienced some online risk in early 2023, up two percentage points from 76% in 2022.
+• 81% of Gen Z teens and young adults said they experienced some online risk in early 2025, up one percentage point from 80% in 2024.

 Please find additional, country- and language-specific resources on our Digital Well-Being Index below: